ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 When you open the VSI console of a {{site.data.keyword.powerSys_notm}} instance that is running IBM i as the boot image, you can change the console language from English to another language.

-To change the language from the IBM Cloud UI, complete the following steps:
+To change the VSI console language using the {{site.data.keyword.powerSys_notm}} user interface, complete the following steps:

 1. Open the [{{site.data.keyword.powerSys_notm}} user interface](https://cloud.ibm.com/power/overview) and log in with your credentials.